dagster-io/dagster/docs/docs-beta/docs/guides/ingestion-and-transformation/ingesting-data.md

 sidebar_label: Ingesting data
 ---

-This guide explains how to use Dagster to orchestrate the ingestion of data into a data warehouse or data lake, where it can be queried and transformed.
+Dagster is often used to orchestrate the ingestion of data into a data warehouse or data lake, where it can be queried and transformed.
 Dagster integrates with several tools that are purpose-built for data ingestion, and it also enables writing custom code for ingesting data.

+This guide explains how to use Dagster for data ingestion.

+Note that this guide focuses on batch data ingestion, because streaming data ingestion doesn't typically rely on an orchestrator to kick off or coordinate computations.
+However, streaming data assets can still be represented in Dagster for lineage purposes.

 ## What you'll learn